rhayes777/PyAutoFit/docs/cookbooks/model.rst

 A model can be created via ``af.Collection()`` where a dictionary of ``af.Model()`` objects are passed to it.

-The two models created below are identical - one uses the API detailed above whereas the second uses a dictionary.
+The two models created below are identical- one uses the API detailed above whereas the second uses a dictionary.

 .. code-block:: python